nus-cs2103-AY2324S2/ip/docs/README.md

 To give it a try, follow the steps given below:
   1. Download the ```.jar``` file [here](https://github.com/Teee728/ip/releases/tag/A-Release)
-  2. Place the ```.jar``` file in a folder or directory on your local machine.
-  3. Open up the terminal from that directory and run ```java -jar cruisey.ui.Launcher.jar```.
-  4. You will now see your application running.
+  2. Click on it once downloaded and you will see your application running.
 Have fun! 😄

 ## Features
  Here is a list of features Cruisey can do: